 In real-time applications, the problem is that aspects relevant to the product pricing process may not be (fully) observable.
-Therefore, we investigate how dynamically differentiating product pricing decisions using estimations of economic regimes [15, 16, 18] can contribute to profit maximization.
-Our approach is validated in the Trading Agent Competition for Supply Chain Management (TAC SCM) [5], which has been organized since 2002 in order to promote and encourage high quality research into trading agents in supply chain environments.
-The game stimulates research with respect to more flexible and dynamic supply chain practices as opposed to the current common practices where supply chains are essentially static and rely on long-term relationships among key trading partners.
-In the TAC SCM game, several manufacturers compete in a component procurement market and in a sales market where assembled products are sold through reverse auctions where they can bid on requests for quotes (RFQs).
-The market is only partially observable.
+This is also the case in the Trading Agent Competition for Supply Chain Management (TAC SCM) (Collins et al. 2005), which has been organized since 2002 in order to promote and encourage high quality research into trading agents in supply chains.
+The game stimulates research with respect to more flexible and dynamic supply chain practices.
+In TAC SCM, several manufacturers compete in a component procurement market and in a sales market where assembled PCs are sold through reverse auctions where they can bid on requests for quotes (RFQs).
+The TAC SCM market environment is only partially observable.
+As dynamic product pricing is a vital, yet non-trivial task in case of limited visibility of the market environment, we investigate how dynamically differentiating product pricing decisions using estimations of economic regimes (Ketter et al. 2006; 2007; 2009) can contribute to profit maximization.
+We validate our novel approach in TAC SCM.